-ENGINE DOES NOT TURN OVER
+1. ENGINE DOES NOT TURN OVER

-- Scrolling safety message on the multifunction gauge not acknowledged. - Read the safety message then press the MODE button. - Engine stop switch in the OFF position. - Make sure that the engine stop switch is in the ON position.
+Scrolling safety message on the multifunction gauge not acknowledged.

+Read the safety message then press the MODE button.

+Engine stop switch in the OFF position.

+Make sure that the engine stop switch is in the ON position.
-ENGINE DOES NOT TURN OVER (cont'd)

-- 3. Clutch lever not engaged (SM6 model).

-- Pull in and hold the clutch lever.

-- 4. Ignition switch in the OFF position.
+Ignition switch in the OFF position.

-- Turn the ignition to the ON position.
+Turn the ignition to the ON position.

-- Battery dead or poor battery connections.
+Battery dead or poor battery connections.

 - Check the battery charge.

-Recharge if necessary (see MAINTENANCE PROCEDURES).

-- Check the battery connections in the front storage compartment (see MAINTENANCE PROCE-DURES).
+Recharge if necessary (see Maintenance Procedures). - Check the battery connections in the front storage compartment (see Maintenance Procedures).

-- 6. Blown fuse.
+Blown fuse.

-- Check fuse condition (see the HOW TO REPLACE FUSES AND LIGHTS in this section).
+Check fuse condition (see the How to replace fuses and lights in this section).

-- 7. Transmission is in gear (SE6 model).
+Transmission is in gear.

-- Depress brake pedal if transmission is in gear.
+Depress brake pedal if transmission is in gear.

-ENGINE DOES NOT TURN OVER (cont'd)

-8. The key is not read.
+The key is not read.
 If the immobilizer system cannot read the key, the engine will not start.
 The following conditions can lead to the immobilizer system failing to read the key:

 - Damaged computer chip - Large metallic object near the key - Electronic device near the key - Second electronic coded key near the main key - Other strong electromagnetic field in the key area - If the engine does not start and a key error message is displayed in the cluster, make sure that none of the above conditions are present.
-If the problem is still present without these conditions, see an authorized Can-Am roadster dealer.
+If the problem is still present without these conditions, see an authorized Can-Am On-Road dealer.

-ENGINE TURNS OVER, BUT DOES NOT START
+2. ENGINE TURNS OVER, BUT DOES NOT START

-1. Low fuel.
+Low fuel.

 Fill the fuel tank.
-Refer to BASIC PROCEDURES.
+Refer to Basic Procedures.